Advance Directives – Leave a Legacy

 - A power of attorney removes the burden and possible guilt of making a difficult decision for a loved one.

-F. Terminating a Power of Attorney for Health Care
+F. Terminating a Power of Attorney

 - A power of attorney automatically terminates upon the death of the principal.